oleg-chibikov/guitar-upscale-assets/documentation.md

 1.  `Play` button - allows to understand how the selected scale sounds like
     > Depends on the `Playback type` setting
     > Could play the scale or the examples (if available)
-1.  `Scale selector` - allows chosing the scale group and the scale.
+1.  `Scale selector` - allows choosing the scale group and the scale.
 For example `Far eastern - Chinese Yo`
     > Changing scale stops current playback and updates the fretboard and chords
 1.  `Metronome` button - toggles metronome (volume and tempo can be changed in settings)
 1.  `Record` button (requires `Composer` plan) - toggles MIDI recording